Skip to content

 Your clinical notes do more than track patient progress; they justify the services you bill for.
 Insurers and auditors require clear, accurate, and detailed documentation to confirm that the services provided were medically necessary.
 Your notes should always include key details like session length, the specific therapeutic methods you used, and a clear rationale for the treatment.
 Vague or incomplete documentation is a major red flag and can easily lead to claim denials or payment clawbacks during an audit.
 Strong documentation is the foundation of successful behavioral health billing.

-How to Prevent Coding Errors
+How to Prevent Common Coding Errors

 Using the correct CPT codes is essential for getting paid accurately and on time.
 The world of medical coding is constantly changing, and using an outdated or incorrect code is a guaranteed way to get a claim denied.
 Common mistakes include using a general code when a more specific one is available or mismatching a service code with a diagnosis code.
 To prevent these errors, your team should stay current on the latest coding guidelines and perform regular checks to ensure accuracy.
 Proper coding is a critical component of your overall healthcare revenue cycle management strategy, as it directly impacts payment speed and reduces delays.